sam23121/sam23121/README.md

 ## About me
-- 🔭 I’m currently working on cool
+- 🔭 I’m currently working on very cool stuff 😄
 - 🌱 I’m currently learning Kafka, Spark and Airflow
 - 💬 Ask me about Data Pipelines, Computer vision and NLP
 - 📫 How to reach me: email - smlalene@gmail.com [linkdin](https://www.linkedin.com/in/samuel-anagow-230309215/)